horatiu665/tweetlistener/wiki/cloud/setuplog.md

 ![XAMPP settings](setup/xamppsettings.png)

 - Step 2.
 Find the folder TweetListeners on the desktop
-  - Inside this folder, there is a batch file, which is the only file needed to start data gathering for all games.
+  - Inside this folder, there is a batch file called "run oct-dec games.bat", which is the only file needed to start data gathering for all games.
 Inside it, the configuration settings are already set up for each game.
   - Note that the batch file is not updated when the settings are changed inside the TweetListener software.
 As a result, after tweaking the settings in the software, please be sure to change the .bat file if you want those changes to be available after a potential restart.
 This should not be required unless the changes in the software are significant and unless a restart is required using the batch file.

 - Step 3.
-Run the file "TweetListenerBatch.bat" and make sure all the expected TweetListener windows are open, one for each game.
+Run the file "run oct-dec games.bat" and make sure all the expected TweetListener windows are open, one for each game.
   - the windows will be named accordingly, so a mouse-hover over the icons on the task bar on the bottom of the screen should be enough.

 - (optional) Step 4.
 Check each individual TweetListener instance by looking at the Log window in each of them.
   - This step might be intense old-chineseman work.
 A future version of the software should ideally have a much better interface for running/verifying multiple streams at a glance.
   - How to check if streams are running: Is the last Log message something along the lines of "Stream started successfully" and "Rest Gathering started/completed"?
 Then the stream is running.
 The stream is not running only when there is a log message "Stream disconnected" after the latest "Stream started successfully".

+### Process log
-** due to the A1 tier and the fact that the VM has only one core, starting 24 tweet listeners completely froze the computer.
+*Due to the A1 tier and the fact that the VM has only one core, starting 24 tweet listeners completely froze the computer.
 At a glance, it was obvious that the data gathering did not work as well, because there was an error with the database connection.
-This must be fixed and tested before the proper gathering can be started. **
+This must be fixed and tested before the proper gathering can be started.*
+The fix came in the form of creating some more timed retries in the application (i.e. when an error came from Twitter, a retry is attempted after a second or so, and the same goes for errors from the database system or other potential problems).
+Another major change was upgrading to the A3 tier, which provides 14 GB RAM and 4 cores to the VM.
+This change allowed the machine to be much more responsive when all the applications were started simultaneously.
+Another option attempted was to start the applications 12-at-a-time, therefore reducing the initial workload and allowing them to stabilize before the others were started, which resulted in a stable configuration where all the applications were started.

+The problem now is to observe if the applications will run safely over a period of a few days.
+The restart procedure is simply running the batch file again, and the data gathering should take care of itself.

 ## List of games, release dates and queries